 1. the employee fails to adhere to the provisions of their Telework Agreement, including failure to meet their in-office reporting schedule or to report to the office when directed by the Employer;

 2. the employee's continued participation in the telework arrangement is inconsistent with this article;

-4. the employee fails to truthfully report time worked; or
+4. the employee fails to truthfully report time worked;

-5. the Employer receives and communicates to the employee verifiable information from co-workers, the public, or others, indicating dissatisfaction with the employee's availability while performing telework assignments.
+6. the Employer receives and communicates to the employee verifiable information from co-workers, the public, or others, indicating dissatisfaction with the employee's availability while performing telework assignments.

 Under these circumstances, the Employer will give an advance notice of a suspension or termination of the employee's telework arrangement.
 The employee will have an opportunity to meet with the Employer to discuss the reason(s) for suspension or termination.
 To the extent possible, the Employer will provide the employee with this opportunity to be heard prior to implementing a final action.
 On request, the Employer will provide the employee with the reason(s) for the suspension or termination in writing.
-An employee who has his or her telework arrangement terminated may reapply for a telework arrangement six (6) months from the date of termination.
+An employee who has their telework arrangement terminated may reapply for a telework arrangement six (6) months from the date of termination.